insidious-src/CPPUAL/README.md

 - display management
 - window adaptor for platform window management
 - completely independant widgets implemented as functional structures (can be used everywhere from 3D environments to desktop)
-- abstract controls (draw objects can be changed on the fly)
+- abstract interchangeable controls (draw objects can be changed on the fly)
 - skin engine (native, html/css, xml & custom)

 ### Multimedia ###